Bilue/swift-style-guide/README.md

 Note that inheritance is (by itself) usually _not_ a good reason to use classes, because polymorphism can be provided by protocols, and implementation reuse can be provided through composition.

-This idea can be generalised and empahised as: Prefer protocols to inheritence and value types to reference types.
+This idea can be generalized and emphasized as: Prefer protocols to inheritance and value types to reference types.

 For example, this class hierarchy: